crazzfeng/sendcloud-docs/docs/Email Sending/unsubscribe.md

 Use the `%%user_defined_unsubscribe_link%%` variable to insert the unsubscribe link.

 - Fully customizable HTML and CSS styles are supported
-- Can be aligned with the overall email design
+- Can be aligned with your overall email design

 ## Personalize the Unsubscribe Page